Tigereye504/spellbound/README.md

-<b>Dullness</b> is a damage enchantment, the opposite of sharpness.
+<b>Dullness</b> is a damage enchantment, the opposite of Sharpness.
 Perfect for those who are worried about hurting their pets while mining.
 Appears on any digging tool, incompatible with other damage enchantments.

 <b>Rock Collector</b> is an efficiency enchantment that draws power from the ground it breaks.
 An enchantment for adventurers and nomads, diverse experiences make this enchantment much more powerful.
 Appears on any digging tool.
-Incompatible with efficiency and any other enchantment that is incompatible with efficiency.
+Incompatible with efficiency and any other enchantment that is incompatible with Efficiency.